blockchain/components/README.md

 ## Installation
 1. Just a quick `npm i blockchain-info-components` and you are good to go!
-2. Use your favourite bundler to import the fonts (.woff files)

 ## Hacking
 1. Ensure Node version >= 8.0 is installed